skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Books & literature]

 ##TumbleTalking Books Collection
-An online collection of eBooks and read-along chapter, graphic novels, and audio books.
+An online collection of eBooks and read-along chapter, graphic novels, and audiobooks.
 [Kids]
 [Books & literature]

 ##Value Line Research Center
 The latest information on stocks, mutual funds, options, and convertible securities.
-View, print and download research reports from the various _Value Line_ publications.
+View, print, and download research reports from the various _Value Line_ publications.
 [Business & investing]

 ##WestlawNext